Skyways (TV series): Kylie Minogue and Jason Donovan roles

 Years before Neighbours and international pop stardom, Kylie Minogue and Jason Donovan appeared together in one episode as siblings.

 Storylines

 An early storyline featured a lesbian flight attendant (Judy Morris) unsuccessfully attempting to seduce a colleague (Deborah Coulls) who revealed she was heterosexual.
 Morris' character was soon afterwards stabbed to death in the shower as part of a murder-mystery storyline.

 International broadcast

-The series screened across Europe and the UK during 1985–1986 on Sky Channel which would later become Sky One.
-It also aired in the UK on Astra Satellite channel Lifestyle during 1990 at 1.00 p.m Monday to Friday.
+The series screened across Europe and the UK during 1984-1986 on Sky Channel which would later become Sky One.
+It also aired in the UK on Astra Satellite channel, Lifestyle during 1990 at 1.00 p.m Monday to Friday.

 Syndication

-During the first week of January 2006 the entire series was replayed Thursday early mornings weekly at 2.00am then at the later time-slot of 3.00am on WIN TV in Wollongong, South Coast NSW as part of the early morning Crawfords Classics TV series.
+During the first week of January 2006 the entire series was replayed Thursday early mornings, weekly at 2.00am, then at the later time-slot of 3.00am on WIN TV in Wollongong (South Coast NSW) as part of the early morning Crawfords Classics TV series.

+DVD release

+On 4 November 2024 Crawfords announced the series will be released on DVD.
+The release consists of a seven volume set.